16 Best Cities in California

 Stanford University, Palo Alto

-Home to one of the country's most prestigious universities and a hub for the computing industry, Palo Alto is a cutting-edge city.
+This cutting-edge city is home to one of the country's most prestigious universities and a hub for the computing industry.
 Movers and shakers in the high-tech world congregate here to attend conferences and to work at innovative companies.

 Palo Alto nurtures entrepreneurs with start-up incubators, in addition to being an important location for venture capital and Fortune 500 companies.
 Anybody who's anyone in the technology sector most likely spends some time in this sunny Northern California city.

-Tourists should be sure to visit Stanford University, which is set on beautifully landscaped, leafy grounds covering over 8,000 acres.
-Lovely Spanish Revival buildings give the campus a special old-world quality.
+As a visitor, you will find interesting cultural attractions at Stanford University.
+The 8,000-acre campus features stately Spanish Revival buildings set on beautifully landscaped, leafy grounds.
 Highlights are the Stanford Memorial Church and the Cantor Arts Center museum, as well as the program of live performances held at Bing Concert Hall.

-University Avenue, a busy tree-lined street, caters to tourists, students, and professionals with an extensive choice of cafés, restaurants, and shops.
+Be sure to visit downtown Palo Alto's University Avenue, a busy tree-lined street that caters to tourists, students, and professionals with an extensive choice of cafés, restaurants, and shops.

 Vasona Park in Los Gatos, California